2018 Lexus LC 500

-What should I pay for a new 2018 Lexus LC 500?
+What's a good price for a New 2018 Lexus LC 500?

 2018 Lexus LC 500 2dr Coupe (5.0L 8cyl 10A)

-The 2018 Lexus LC 500 2dr Coupe (5.0L 8cyl 10A) can be purchased for less than the Manufacturer’s Suggested Retail Price (aka MSRP) of $99622.
-The average price paid for a new 2018 Lexus LC 500 2dr Coupe (5.0L 8cyl 10A) is trending $5941.5 below the manufacturer’s MSRP.
+The 2018 Lexus LC 500 2dr Coupe (5.0L 8cyl 10A) can be purchased for less than the Manufacturer’s Suggested Retail Price (aka MSRP) of $98,175.
+The average price paid for a new 2018 Lexus LC 500 2dr Coupe (5.0L 8cyl 10A) is trending $10,395 below the manufacturer’s MSRP.

-The average savings for the 2018 Lexus LC 500 2dr Coupe (5.0L 8cyl 10A) is 6% below the MSRP.
+The average savings for the 2018 Lexus LC 500 2dr Coupe (5.0L 8cyl 10A) is10.6% below the MSRP.Available Inventory:

-We are showing 19 2018 Lexus LC 500 2dr Coupe (5.0L 8cyl 10A) vehicle(s) available in the Ashburn area.
+We are showing 19 2018 Lexus LC 500 2dr Coupe (5.0L 8cyl 10A) vehicle(s) available in the in the Ashburnarea.

-Shop Edmunds' car, SUV, and truck listings of over 6 million vehicles to find a cheap new, used, or certified pre-owned (CPO) 2018 Lexus LC 500 for sale near Ashburn VA.
-There are currently 41 new and 2 used and CPO 2018 LC 500s listed for sale in your area, with list prices as low as 86000 and mileage as low as 5.
+Shop Edmunds' car, SUV, and truck listings of over 6 million vehicles to find a cheap new, used, or certified pre-owned (CPO) 2018 Lexus LC 500 for sale near.
+There are currently 27 new 2018 LC 500s listed for sale in your area, with list prices as low as $98,145 and mileage as low as 5 miles.
 Simply research the type of car you're interested in and then select a car from our massive database to find cheap vehicles for sale near you.
-Once you have identified a vehicle you're interested in, check the Carfax and autocheck vehicle history reports, read dealer reviews, and find out what other owners paid for the 2018 Lexus LC 500.
-Then select Edmunds special offers, perks, deals, and incentives to contact the dealer of your choice and save up to 6153 on a new, used, or CPO 2018 LC 500 available from one of 2638 dealerships in your area.
+Once you have identified a used vehicle you're interested in, check the Carfax and Autocheck vehicle history reports, read dealer reviews, and find out what other owners paid for the 2018 Lexus LC 500.
+Then select Edmunds special offers, perks, deals, and incentives to contact the dealer of your choice and save up to $10,857 on a used or CPO 2018 LC 500 available from a dealership near you.

 Edmunds has deep data on over 6 million new, used, and certified pre-owned vehicles, including rich, trim-level features and specs information like: MSRP, average price paid, warranty information (basic, drivetrain, and maintenance), features (upholstery, bluetooth, navigation, heated seating, cooled seating, cruise control, parking assistance, keyless ignition, satellite radio, folding rears seats ,run flat tires, wheel type, tire size, wheel tire, sunroof, etc.), vehicle specifications (engine cylinder count, drivetrain, engine power, engine torque, engine displacement, transmission), fuel economy (city, highway, combined, fuel capacity, range), vehicle dimensions (length, width, seating capacity, cargo space), car safety, true cost to own.
-Edmunds also provides tools to allow shopper to compare vehicles to similar models of their choosing by warranty, interior features, exterior features, specifications, fuel economy, vehicle dimensions, consumer rating, edmunds rating, and color
+Edmunds also provides tools to allow shopper to compare vehicles to similar models of their choosing by warranty, interior features, exterior features, specifications, fuel economy, vehicle dimensions, consumer rating, edmunds rating, and color.